grunkgrunk/findbolig-api/README.md

 ## Dependencies

-You will need the python-modules: beautifulsoup4, requests and grequests.
+You will need the python-modules: beautifulsoup4 and requests.

 ## How to use